OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 **Targeting**: Rules that define who is affected by the effect, such as SELF, RANDOM_ENEMY, ADJACENT_ALLIES, or the specific TRIGGERING_ENTITY (e.g., the unit that just attacked this one).

-**Default Attack Fallback Rule:**
+**Action & Default Attack Rule:**
-A unit's primary action during the Combat Phase is determined by its ON_ATTACK abilities.
-If a unit has one or more abilities tied to the ON_ATTACK trigger, the game will check their conditions.
-If any condition is met, that ability will execute as the unit's action.
-However, if a unit has no ON_ATTACK abilities, or if none of their conditions are met, the unit will perform a Default Basic Attack.
-This standard attack deals damage equal to the unit's current PWR to the single frontmost enemy unit.
-This ensures every unit always has a valid action to take on its turn.
+A unit's action during the Combat Phase begins by emitting an ON_ATTACK trigger.
+Any of the unit's abilities that subscribe to this trigger are processed first.
+These abilities might modify the unit's stats, add other effects to the combat queue, or alter the board state.
+After these ON_ATTACK abilities are resolved, the unit proceeds to perform its Default Basic Attack, which deals damage equal to the unit's current PWR to the single frontmost enemy.
+This additive process ensures that every unit always has a standard attack action, which can be augmented or modified by its special abilities.
 9.5.
 Status Effects
 Temporary conditions applied to units during battle that have positive or negative effects, such as "Burn" (damage over time) or "Weaken" (reduced Power).
 9.6.
 Synergy System